All About Methylene Blue: Benefits, Side Effects, and Safe Usage Guide

 How much to start with?
 For mitochondrial and cognitive support, doses in the range of 0.5–2 mg per day are common.
 Higher doses (over 5 mg) can trigger oxidative stress in sensitive individuals or provoke microbial die-off.
 If you’re new to MB or sensitive, consider starting at 0.25–0.5 mg.

 Know your source.
 Only pharmaceutical- or USP-grade methylene blue should be used.
 Industrial or aquarium-grade products may contain toxic contaminants like heavy metals.
+No bueno.
 We like Mitozen or Troscriptions premium troches that pair MB with other nootropics.
 Just know - it WILL turn your tongue blue for a few hours.

 Avoid if on SSRIs or MAO inhibitors.
 Methylene blue is sometimes used as an antidepressant because it is a reversible MAO-A inhibitor and can elevate serotonin levels.
 This can be dangerous if combined with other serotonergic drugs.
 Always check medication interactions first.